Alaqian/CXR-AI/models.md

 3. Textual inversion
 4. Fine-tuning the U-Net component

+Out of all the methods, the U-Net fine-tuning seems by far the most promising: it gets the lowest FID-scores and obviously the most realistic outputs. further progress in the domain-specific generation of images for radiology require the use of more domain-specific metrics, that would be able to capture the ability of the model to correctly insert abnormalities that are coherent with the conditioning text prompt.

 ## 2. Textural Inversion
 An Image is Worth One Word: Personalizing Text-to-Image Generation using Textual Inversion: https://arxiv.org/abs/2208.01618